JeffreyYijiWang/human-body-visualization/README.md

 For exhibition display, use **Hide UI** or `F1` to move between the working interface and a cleaner projected image.

 ---

-## Possible exhibition format

-The project could be installed as:

-1. **Interactive station** — one monitor with the live viewer and controller input.
-2. **Projection wall** — a large clean output view with the UI hidden.
-3. **Slice archive wall** — printed or projected captures sorted by area, density, skeleton relation, or interest score.
-4. **Process table** — diagrams showing how the curved plane samples the volume.
-5. **Reference wall** — medical visualization, taxidermy, butcher charts, bio-art, and video-cube references.

-The ideal presentation would let viewers move between the clinical and the strange: first understanding that the material is a navigable body-like volume, then discovering how quickly that body can become a projection, ornament, trophy, map, or synthetic flesh object.

 ---